Skip to main content

 Education in public and state nursery schools is free of charge from the fifth year of the child (from the school year following the day the child reaches the age of 5).
 It is free of charge also in preparatory classes (přípravné třídy) of basic schools (základní školy).
 Private facilities set charges on a commercial basis.

-Basic education is free of charge with the exception of private and denominational schools, which can charge tuition fees.
+Basic education is free of charge except for private and denominational schools, which can charge tuition fees.

-Upper secondary education is free of charge with the exception of private and denominational schools, which can charge tuition fees.
+Upper secondary education is free of charge except for private and denominational schools, which can charge tuition fees.

 For details on fees in private and denominational schools, see Private education.